-The RMRR regions are expected to be used only for USB and UMA Graphics legacy usages for reserved memory.
-Platform designers must avoid or limit reserved memory regions since these require system software to create holes in the DMA virtual address range available to system software and its drivers.
+The RMRR regions are expected to be used for legacy usages (such as USB, UMA Graphics, etc.) requiring reserved memory.
+Platform designers should avoid or limit use of reserved memory regions since these require system software to create holes in the DMA virtual address range available to system software and its drivers.

 Field Byte Length Byte Offset Description Туре 2 0 1 - Reserved Memory Region Reporting Structure Length 2 2 Varies (24 + size of Device Scope structure) Reserved 2 4 Reserved.
 Segment Number 2 6 PCI Segment Number associated with devices identified through the Device Scope field.
 Reserved Memory Region Base Address 8 8 Base address of 4KB-aligned reserved memory region.
 Reserved Memory Region Limit Address 8 16 Last address of the reserved memory region.
+Value in this field must be greater than the value in Reserved Memory Region Base Address field.
 The reserved memory region size (Limit - Base + 1) must be an integer multiple of 4KB.
-Device Scope[] - 24 The Device Scope structure contains one or more Device Scope entries that identify devices requiring access to the specified reserved memory region.
+Device Scope[] 24 The Device Scope structure contains one or more Device Scope entries that identify devices requiring access to the specified reserved memory region.
 The devices identified in this structure must be devices under the scope of one of the remapping hardware units reported in DRHD.